Mark1-15/project-1/README/README.md

 I had difficulty moving the header logo to the center of the screen on larger devices, thankfully I found a solution on W3Schools, here is the link to the thread:

 {Stack overflow link}(https://www.w3schools.com/howto/howto_css_image_center.asp)

+I also used previous examples of adding a media query into the css file of the project.
+Here ia a link to the previous project I worked on coding alongside members from code institute:

+{My Boardwalk Games Project}(https://github.com/Mark1-15/boardwalk-games/blob/main/assets/css/style.css)